 - a.
 Description This initiative provides funding for a Senior Fiscal Analyst and a Contract Administrator (2.00 FTEs) to address the department's growing needs.
 Over the past several years, the department has expanded in size, scope and budget, particularly due to ARPA and bond projects, along with the additional reporting requirements of Commission for the Accreditation of Park and Recreation Agencies (CAPRA) re-certification.
 DPR requires additional staff to manage essential contract-related tasks, including overseeing contractor performance, maintaining contract documentation, resolving contract disputes, and managing contract changes.
-The funding also includes a one-time cost of \$4,840 related to IT equipment. - b.
+Ongoing costs for salaries, benefits and internal services fees total \$213,948 and one-time costs for equipment and supplies are \$4,840. - b.
 Service Level Impacts Existing service levels are maintained.